wp-insider/simple-membership/simple-membership/readme.txt

 == Changelog ==

+= 3.5.5 =
+- Updated the language text domain from "swpm" to "simple-membership".
+This will make it easy for the translation to be handled via https://translate.wordpress.org/

 = 3.5.4 =
 - Added a check for PHP5.4 to detect if a server is using very old version of PHP and show an appropriate warning message.
 This will prevent an error on server's using old PHP version.
 - Added a new feature in the paypal button configuration so you can specify a custom checkout page header/logo.